TheRenegadeCoder/sample-programs-website/docs/projects/roman-numeral/index.md

 ---
-title: Roman Numeral in Every Language
-layout: default
+authors: null
 date: 2018-11-01
+featured-image: roman-numeral-in-every-language.jpg
 last-modified: 2020-05-02
-featured-image: roman-numeral-in-every-language.jpg
+layout: default
-tags: [roman-numeral]
+tags:
-authors:
+- roman-numeral
+title: Roman Numeral
 ---

 Welcome to the Roman Numeral page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.